-- If you do not understand how a specific control functions, or have not yet thoroughly read the Features & Controls section, do so now. - Do NOT attempt to operate the tractor without first becoming familiar with the location and function of all controls. - 1.
-While sitting in the operator's seat, engage the parking brake and make sure the PTO switch is disengaged and the ground speed control levers are locked in the neutral position. - 2.
-A warm engine may not require choking.
-Set the engine throttle control to FAST throttle position.
-Then fully close the choke by pulling the knob OUT fully. - 3.
-Insert the key into the ignition switch and turn it to START. - 4.
-After the engine starts, gradually open the choke (push knob down fully).
-Reduce to half throttle speed and allow engine to warm.
-Warm up the engine by running it for atleast a minute before engaging the PTO switch or driving the rider.

-5. After warming the engine always operate the unit at FULL throttle when mowing.
+- 1. While sitting in the operator's seat, engage the parking brake and make sure the PTO switch is disengaged and the ground speed control levers are locked in the neutral position. - 2.
+Position the throttle control midway between SLOW and FAST positions. - 3.
+Insert the key into the ignition switch and turn it to START position.
+Release switch as soon as engine starts.
+If starter does not turn engine over, shut off key switch immediately, and consult engine operator's manual.
+Warm up the engine by running it for at least a minute before engaging the PTO switch or driving the rider. - 4.
+After warming the engine always operate the unit at FULL throttle when mowing.